-The Master of Engineering (Biomedical) is a 72-unit program offered by the School of Computer Science, Engineering and Mathematics, within The Faculty of Science and Engineering.
+The Master of Engineering (Biomedical) is a 72-unit program offered by the College of Science and Engineering.

 Students without such a qualification should apply for the Graduate Diploma in Engineering Science.